- Even more preliminary Texas trip, April 2018 with provisional text,

 - Sightings from 1999 and a few from before.

 - Central Park (NYC) list and NYC list.
-My CPK list is now at 204, finally breaking the 200 barrier with Acadian Flycatcher.
+My CPK list is now at 206, finally breaking the 200 barrier with Acadian Flycatcher and most recently adding Yellow-crowned Night-Heron and Clay-colored Sparrow

 - New York state list and New Jersey state lists - likely to be incomplete